Archives

 Adjustment of Strategy in the Second Instance

-During the second-instance trial at the Supreme People’s Court, faced with the situation that the collegial panel might adopt a stricter standard for finding “fundamental breach”, HongQiao ZhengHan responded calmly and adjusted its representation strategy in a timely manner.
+During the second-instance trial at the Supreme People’s Court, faced with the situation that the collegial panel might adopt a stricter standard for finding “fundamental breach”, Zhenghan Law Firm responded calmly and adjusted its representation strategy in a timely manner.
 While insisting on the nature of the Seller’s breach of contract, it focused the argument on the actual losses suffered by the client due to the breach, ensuring that even in the case of a change in legal characterization, the client’s substantive rights and interests could be protected to the maximum extent.

 Securing Core Interests